-- Data collection methods: Describes the methods for data collection (e.g., surveys, interviews, administrative data); - Monitoring and reporting frequency: Establishes the frequency of monitoring activities (e.g., quarterly, annually) and outlines reporting mechanisms; - Responsibility: Outlines the agency, organisation, or individual responsible for the action.
+- Monitoring schedule: Establishes the frequency of monitoring activities (e.g., quarterly, annually) and outlines reporting mechanisms; - Data collection methods: Describes the methods for data collection (e.g., surveys, interviews, administrative data); - Monitoring and reporting frequency: Establishes the frequency of monitoring activities (e.g., quarterly, annually) and outlines reporting mechanisms; - Responsibility: Outlines the agency, organisation, or individual responsible for the action.
 Responsibilities for delivering and reporting on the mitigation measures detailed in this SIMP is shared between Inland Rail as the Project proponent, and Martinus Rail, the construction contractor; - Link to strategy/management plan: links the outcome and targets to a specific strategy or management plan.

-Where a percentage has been allocated against a target in Table 8, these have been developed in agreement between Inland Rail and Martinus, informed by market testing and analysis of local capacity.
+Where a percentage has been allocated against a target in Table 12, these have been developed in agreement between Inland Rail and Martinus, informed by market testing and analysis of local capacity.
 Martinus will aim to exceed these targets where possible to deliver enhanced social and economic benefits to the community.

-TABLE 0-12: MONITORING AND REPORTING FRAMEWORK
+TABLE 12: MONITORING AND REPORTING FRAMEWORK

-DESIRED OUTCOME PROJECT ASPECT INDICATORS TARGET METHOD MONITORING AND REPORTING FREQUENCY RESPONSIBILITY RELEVANT MANAGEMENT STRATEGY WORKFORCE M IANAGEMENT The project has maximised local employment opportunities and employment opportunities are available to people of all Construction Amount as a cumulative total, number of residents employed from the social locality at end of project 20% of the Workforce are residents in the social locality.
+DESIRED OUTCOME PROJECT ASPECT INDICATORS TARGET METHOD MONITORING AND REPORTING FREQUENCY RESPONSIBILITY RELEVANT MANAGEMENT STRATEGY WORKFORCE M IANAGEMENT The project has maximised local employment opportunities and employment opportunities are available to Construction Amount as a cumulative total, number of residents employed from the social locality at end of project 20% of the Workforce are residents in the social locality.
 The percentage of the workforce in each LGA is greater than zero.
 Data: Workforce participation data Source: Construction employment register Employment enquiry log Monthly during construction Martinus IRPL Workforce Management Strategy people of all backgrounds, including Indigenous people, women, under 25's and the unemployed.
 Construction Number of Indigenous people, women, under 25s employed and apprentices at end of project 20% of total cumulative workforce should comprise of: Local residents Indigenous people Women Under 25 years of age Apprenticeship/traineeship positions Data: Workforce participation data Source: Construction employment register Employment enquiry log Monthly during construction Martinus IRPL Workforce Management Strategy